 Cool Zoo

 Spring and Summer in New Orleans can be rather warm.
 And after exploring the zoo, there’s no better way to cool off than at the Cool Zoo, a waterpark located inside of Audubon Zoo.
-Tickets cost $10 and get you access to a 750-foot lazy river and inner tubes perfect for kicking back and cooling off.
+Cool Zoo includes a 750-foot lazy river and inner tubes perfect for kicking back and cooling off.
 You can even rent your own cabana for lounging and relaxing while the kids enjoy the splash pad.

 Insider’s Tip: Leave your floaties at the hotel.
 The Cool Zoo supplies life jackets.